scmschmidt/trento_checks_for_supportconfig/README.md

 > :wrench: To see only checks, which have not passed, add the option `-f`.

+> :wrench: If checks you see in `tcsc checks list` are skipped during a check, the reason can be:
+>   - The check is not supported by `tcsc` (yet).
+>   - It is a multi check, but the hostgroup only contains one host.
+>   - You have used `-c|--check` or `-g|--group` to limit the amount of checks.

 A check can have the following results:

 - `passing` \